Malharhak/Startup-Test/README.md

 # Startup-Test
 This checklist of important things that tech organisations should be doing in the fields of communication, project management, and programming.
+I aim to apply this list to other professions in technology, so if people have knowledge of good guidelines for other areas (marketing, art, legal, etc), please don't hesitate to add them.

 It is inspired by the [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html).
 It's just a way bigger list that is intended to become a definitive, open and collaborative list of good practices, widely accepted by tech companies.
 This collection of questions are inspired mostly by Agile development and the actual, practical experience that comes with it.
 There are other ways of successfully developping software, but this way is used widely enough to be considered and industry standard.